What is ELISA?

 General ELISA Procedure

-*This is conceptual explaination for how ELISA works.
+*This is conceptual explanation for how ELISA works.
 Click here for a step-wise ELISA protocol.

 Unless you are using a kit with a plate that is pre-coated with antibody, an ELISA begins with a coating step, in which the first layer, consisting of a target antigen or antibody, is adsorbed onto a 96-well polystyrene plate.
 This is followed by a blocking step in which all unbound sites are coated with a blocking agent.
 Following a series of washes, the plate is incubated with enzyme-conjugated antibody.
 Another series of washes removes all unbound antibody.
 A substrate is then added, producing a calorimetric signal.
 Finally, the plate is read.